+International Credit Evaluation - STC chooses to receive accurate evaluations of international credentials for comparability to US credits from 2 private credential evaluation services - Silny & Associates or World Educational Services.
 Southeastern Technical College recognizes previous postsecondary coursework by accepting credits earned from other regionally or nationally accredited institutions that are applicable to the student's program of study.
 A student who presents credit for evaluation and transfer must be aware that the awarding of credit does not guarantee that institutions subsequently attended by the student will accept those credits.

 Credit for courses at an institution accredited by a national or regional accrediting agency recognized by the U.S. Department of Education and TCSG and whose entrance requirements and curriculum are equivalent to or greater than Southeastern Tech will be considered for award of transfer of credit.
-STC is a member of the Servicemembers Opportunity Colleges (SOC).
-Credits from colleges and universities are transferred within the SOC network.
 Credit may be granted for formal military schools, training and correspondence courses in accordance with procedures established by the American Council on Education.
-SOC credit will not be reflected on the transcript until the applicant is admitted into the program of study.
+Credit will not be reflected on the transcript until the applicant is admitted into the program of study.